strimzi/strimzi-kafka-oauth/examples/README-authz.md

 In Keycloak the groups can be stored in an LDAP identity provider.
 That makes it possible to make some user a member of some group - through a custom LDAP server admin UI for example, which grants them some permissions on Kafka resources.

-Under `Users`, click on the `View all users` button and you will see two users defined - `alice` and `bob`. `alice` is a member of the `ClusterManager Group`, and `bob` is a member of `ClusterManager-my-cluster Group`.
+Under `Users` you will see two users defined - `alice` and `bob`. `alice` is a member of the `ClusterManager Group`, and `bob` is a member of `ClusterManager-my-cluster Group`.
 In Keycloak the users can be stored in an LDAP identity provider.

-Under `Roles` we can see several realm roles which can be used to mark users or clients as having some permissions.
+Under `Realm roles` we can see several realm roles which can be used to mark users or clients as having some permissions.
 Roles are a concept analogous to groups.
 They are usually used to 'tag' users as playing organisational roles and having permissions that pertain to it.
 In Keycloak the roles can not be stored in an LDAP identity provider - if that is your requirement then you should use groups instead.